gyorilab/gilda/README.md

 ## Documentation and notebooks
 Documentation for Gilda is available [here](https://gilda.readthedocs.io).
+We also provide several interactive Jupyter notebooks to help use and customize Gilda:
-[This notebook](https://github.com/indralab/gilda/blob/master/notebooks/gilda_introduction.ipynb) provides an interactive tutorial for using Gilda, and
+- [This notebook](https://github.com/indralab/gilda/blob/master/notebooks/gilda_introduction.ipynb) provides an interactive tutorial for using Gilda.
-[this notebook](https://github.com/indralab/gilda/blob/master/notebooks/custom_grounders.ipynb) shows several examples of how Gilda can be instantiated with custom grounding resources.
-Finally, [this notebook](https://github.com/indralab/gilda/blob/master/models/model_training.ipynb) provides interactive sample code for training new disambiguation models.
+- [This notebook](https://github.com/indralab/gilda/blob/master/notebooks/custom_grounders.ipynb) shows several examples of how Gilda can be instantiated with custom grounding resources.
+- [This notebook](https://github.com/indralab/gilda/blob/master/models/model_training.ipynb) provides interactive sample code for training new disambiguation models.

 ## Usage